140+ Patriotic Names For Boys And Girls, With Meanings

 12. Benjamin

-A popular name across the US, Benjamin is derived from the Hebrew name, Binyamin, meaning ‘son of the south’ or ‘son of the right hand’.
+One of the most well-known baby names inspired by public figures, Benjamin is derived from the Hebrew name, Binyamin, meaning ‘son of the south’ or ‘son of the right hand’.
 Benjamin Franklin, one of the Founding Fathers of the US, is a notable bearer.

 13. Bill